OpenMDAO/POEMs/POEM_003.md

 outputs : Sequence of str or tuple
     A Sequence of output names (or tuples) to be promoted.
-Tuples are used for the "promote as" capability.
+Tuples are used for the "promote as" capability. src_indices : int or list of ints or tuple of ints or int ndarray or Iterable or None This argument applies only to promoted inputs.
+            The global indices of the source variable to transfer data from.
+            A value of None implies this input depends on all entries of source.
+            Default is None.
+The shapes of the target and src_indices must match, and form of the entries within is determined by the value of 'flat_src_indices'. flat_src_indices : bool
+            This argument applies only to promoted inputs.
+            If True, each entry of src_indices is assumed to be an index into the flattened source.
+Otherwise each entry must be a tuple or list of size equal to the number of dimensions of the source.
 ```

 Promotes can only be used to promote directly from the children of the current